WibblyGhost/BitStructures/README.md

 Whilst building this package, here's a few decisions and thoughts I had:

 Originally I was going to use [bitstring](https://pypi.org/project/bitstring/) which looked reasonable but I found the parse/build speed slow.
 Then I checked out [bitarray](https://pypi.org/project/bitarray/) which used C DLL's to efficiently work on boolean arrays, this was quite effective and I was using this package as our base for a while.
 However after a variety of testing their speeds and footprints, I actually discovered that storing the bitstream as a string was actually the fastest way of handling our streams.
-I even considered using the StringIO and BytesIO builtin packages.
+I even considered using the bitarray and BytesIO builtin packages.